AaronDovTurkel/TalmudicClockApp/README.md

 ## Road Map

-Sleek and simple with humble beginnings, this app to grow with user feedback and one day be on your local smart-watch.
+Sleek and simple with humble beginnings, this app plans to one day be on your local smart-watch.
 Keep an eye out!

 ### Authors and Acknowledgments